themesberg/flowbite/content/components/sidebar.md

 group: components
 toc: true

-previous: Footer
+previous: Rating
-previousLink: components/footer/
+previousLink: components/rating/
-next: Drawer
+next: Skeleton
-nextLink: components/drawer/
+nextLink: components/skeleton/
 ---

 The sidebar component can be used as a complementary element relative to the navbar shown on either the left or right side of the page used for the navigation on your web application, including menu items, multi-level menu items, call to actions elements, and more.